mattkerlogue/lapsedgeographer/content/post/2020-04-10-covid19-scraping.md

 ## Sub-national data

 The sub-national data for the UK is included at page 3 until page 77, however to make the code suitable for running on any PDF let's subset `report_data` dynamically to the penultimate page, which we can do by getting the `length()` of `report_data` and subtracting one from it.
-As with the national data let's pass this through `purrr::mapd_dfr()` to create a single tibble of all sub-national text entities.
+As with the national data let's pass this through `purrr::map_dfr()` to create a single tibble of all sub-national text entities.

 ```r
 subnational_pages <- report_data[3:(length(report_data)-1)]